GDQuest/website/content/post/2016/krita/new-in-krita-3.md

 Another great addition for Windows users is the new shell extension.
 This tiny program gives Windows Explorer the ability to display thumbnails and metadata for your Krita files.

-{{< fig src="/img/post/krita/new-in-krita-3/krita-3-windows-shell-extension.jpg" caption="Preview your Krita files from the Explorer with the shell extension" >}}
+{{< figure src="/img/post/krita/new-in-krita-3/krita-3-windows-shell-extension.jpg" caption="Preview your Krita files from the Explorer with the shell extension" >}}

 ### And more!